alexandervandenbroucke/latin-engine/README.md

                            certain column width
   -c,--columns COLUMNS     Desired number of columns per line -t,--tolerance TOLERANCE Tolerance for the adaptive line breaking.
 The
-                           algorithm tries to avoid creating lines that differ from COLUMNS by more or less than TOLERANCE.
+                           algorithm tries to avoid creating lines whose length differs from COLUMNS by more than TOLERANCE.
   TARGET                   File containing the text to be rendered -h,--help                Show this help text
 ```